-- 22. There is an Official Map Reservation for Future Streets, Highways and Parkways over the southwesterly 17 feet of this site.
-Buildings are not permitted within an Official Map reservation. - 23.
+- 21. There is an Official Map Reservation for Future Streets, Highways and Parkways over the southwesterly 17 feet of this site.
+Buildings are not permitted within an Official Map reservation.
+An Official Map Amendment is necessary to permit the project as proposed.
+Adoption by the Common Council for of any map amendment is required. - 22.
 The proposed new building will cross an underlying platted lot line.
 Current fire code and City enforcement requires the underlying platted lot line be dissolved by Certified Survey Map (CSM) prior to issuance of a building permit.
 A CSM and required supporting information shall be prepared and submitted to the City of Madison Planning Department.
-The CSM shall be approved by the City and recorded with the Dane County Register of Deeds prior to issuance of a building permit. - 24.
-The address of 222 N Charter St will be retired with the demolition of the single-family house.
-The address of the proposed apartment building is 224 N Charter St. The site plan shall reflect a proper street address of the property as reflected by official City of Madison Assessor's and Engineering Division records.
+The CSM shall be approved by the City and recorded with the Dane County Register of Deeds prior to issuance of a building permit. - 23.
+A public Bike and Pedestrian Easement shall be granted on the required Certified Survey map for the proposed public path shown on the site plan. - 24.
+The 222 N Charter St address shall be retired with the demolition of the single family house.
+The address of the proposed building is 224 N Charter St. The site plan sheets shall reflect the proper street address of the property as reflected by official City of Madison Assessor's and Engineering Division records. - 25.
+Submit a Floor Plan in PDF format to Lori Zenchenko (Izenchenko@cityofmadison.com) that includes a floor plan for each floor on a separate sheet for the development of a complete interior addressing plan.
+The Addressing Plan for the entire project shall be finalized and approved by Engineering (with consultation and consent from the Fire Marshal if needed) prior to the application submittal for the final Site Plan Approval with Zoning.
+The approved Addressing Plan shall be included in the final application.
 For any changes pertaining to the location, deletion or addition of a unit, or to the location of a unit entrance, (before, during, or after construction), a revised Address Plan shall be resubmitted to Lori Zenchenko to review addresses that may need to be changed and/or reapproved.
 The final revised Addressing Plan shall be submitted by the applicant to Zoning to be attached to the final filed approved site plans.